oroinc/documentation/user/glossary.rst

    Business Unit
       A system :term:`entity <Entity>`.
 Its :term:`records <Record>` represent group of :term:`users <User>` with similar business or administrative tasks/roles.

-   Organization
-      A system :term:`entity <Entity>`.
-Its :term:`records <Record>` represent a group of :term:`users <User>` that belong to the same enterprise, business, commerce or another organization.

-   System Organization
-      An :term:`organization <Organization>`, from which a user can (subject to the permissions and access settings) see and process details of records in each and any organization within an Oro application instance.

    Owner
       An :term:`organization <Organization>` or :term:`business unit <Business Unit>`, members whereof can view/process